tuomaseerola/onsetsync/paper/paper.md

 The output suggests that at least in this piece, these two instruments tend to have the synchronization precision around 20 ms, depending on the method of calculation.
 Pairwise asynchronization is the standard deviation of the signed asynchrony; this tends to be highly correlated with the mean absolute asynchrony.
 The Mean pairwise asynchrony measure shows that on average, the clave plays 16 ms after the bass.

 We can also calculate the relative asynchrony by comparing the onset times to the mean of the other instruments that we define.
-Here we compare the asynchrony of bass and clave to the mean of the rhythm section as defined by four instruments, guitar, bass, tres, and clave.
+Here we compare the asynchrony of the bass and the clave to the mean of the rhythm section as defined by the mean onset times of the four instruments.

 ```r